jValdron/lovelace-weather-card-chart/README.md

 ## Configuration

-Copy `weather-card-chart.js` from this repository into your `config/www` directory first.
+Copy `weather-card-chart.js` from this repository into your `config/www` directory first (or add this repo as a custom HACS repository).

 Add a reference to the copied file:
 ```yaml